Camille Muffat

-Camille Muffat (/fr/; 28 October 1989 – 9 March 2015) was a French swimmer and three-time Olympic medalist.
-Swimming for the Olympic Nice Natation club, she specialised in the individual medley and the free style events.
-Her career ran from 2005 to 2014.
+Camille Muffat (/fr/; 28 October 1989 – 9 March 2015) was a French swimmer and three-time Olympic medalist who specialised in the individual medley and the free style events.
+Her career spanned from 2005 to 2014.

 At the 2012 Summer Olympics in London, she won gold in the 400-metre freestyle, silver in the 200-metre freestyle and bronze in the 4×200-metre freestyle relay, becoming the fourth French swimmer to win an individual Olympic gold medal.
 She was also the third French athlete overall to win three Olympic medals at a single edition of the Olympic Games.

 She died in the Villa Castelli mid-air helicopter collision, at age 25, during the filming of French TV reality show Dropped for the TF1 network.

 Early life

-Born on 28 October 1989 in Nice, Camille Marie Manuella Muffat was the middle child in the family, having an older sister, Chloé, and a younger brother, Quentin.
-Her father, Guy Muffat was a physical therapist and her mother, Laurence, was a nurse.
+Camille Marie Manuella Muffat was born on 28 October 1989 in Nice, to Guy Muffat, a physical therapist, and Laurence, a nurse.
+She had an older sister, Chloé, and a younger brother, Quentin.

 Upon finishing high school, she pursued a degree in economics, during which time she swam under a high-performance athlete studying system.
 She eventually dropped out of school in order to pursue her swimming career.

 Career

-Muffat was trained as a medley swimmer who was particularly gifted in the breaststroke and crawl styles, which are the closing disciplines in the medley.

-However, after a strong start to her career, her results in the medley events started to fade, and Muffat felt like she could not sustain her pace well enough to achieve her goals by swimming the medley.
-As a result, she changed her swimming profile, switching to the freestyle events, at the suggestion of her coach Fabrice Pellerin.

-Under Pellerin's guidance, Muffat dedicated herself to an extensive training programme, which included training on Sundays for a year before the 2012 Olympic Games.